psychoinformatics-de/shacl-vue/docs/app-configuration.md

 - `active_color` is the link active state color
 - `visited_color` (Optional) is the visited link color
 - `panel_color` is the background color of the main left-hand-side UI panel displaying all data types
-- `logo` is the path to the logo used in the HTML page header
+- `logo` is the path to the logo used in the HTML page header.
+The logo path should either be a unique and absolute online URI, or a path relative to `shacl-vue/public` in the case of a file local to the repository.

 All colors should be defined using hexadecimal color codes (#RRGGBB).
-The logo path should either be a unique and absolute online URI, or a path relative to `shacl-vue/public` in the case of a file local to the repository.

 ##  [Application inputs](./app-inputs) sources